Partially Stochastic Infinitely Deep Bayesian Neural Networks: Experiments

 \subsection{Image Classification}

 Similar to Xu et al. \yrcite{xu2022infinitely}, the hidden state's instantaneous modifications ($f_h$) are parameterised with a convolutional neural network, which includes a strided convolution for downsampling and a transposed convolution layer for upsampling.
-The weights $w_t$ are set to be the filters and biases of these layers.
+The parameters $w_t$ are set to be the weights and biases of these layers.
 The MLP parametrising $f_q$ includes bottleneck layers (e.g. 2-128-2) in order to minimise the variational parameters and ensure linear scalability with the dimension of $w_t$.
 For the MNIST \cite{lecun2010mnist} dataset, a single SDE-BNN block is utilised, whereas, for CIFAR-10 \cite{Krizhevsky09learningmultiple}, we employ a multi-scale approach with several SDE-BNN blocks with the invertible downsampling from Dinh et al. \yrcite{dinh2016density} in between.

 The classification outcomes, as detailed in Table \ref{tab: results}, demonstrate the superior performance of our model against baseline models across the datasets.
-Notably, while ODEnet architectures \citep{hu2020revealing} reach comparable classification metrics to standard residual networks, they fall short in terms of calibration.
-Our PSDE-BNN model exhibits enhanced accuracy relative to other stochastic frameworks, such as mean field variational inference (MFVI) ODEnets, which employ stochastic variational inference over weights invariant to depth.
-Furthermore, even in the realm of image classification, where discrete networks like ResNet32 with last-layer Laplace approximation exhibit strong performance, our continuous-depth approach remains competitive.
+Notably, while ODEnet architectures \citep{hu2020revealing} achieve classification metrics comparable to standard residual networks, they exhibit inferior calibration.
+In contrast, our PSDE-BNN model demonstrates superior accuracy relative to other stochastic frameworks, such as mean field variational inference (MFVI) ODENets, which utilize stochastic variational inference (SVI) over depth-invariant weights.
+Moreover, even in the domain of image classification, where discrete networks like ResNet32 with last-layer Laplace approximation perform robustly, our continuous-depth approach remains competitive.
 It's crucial to recognise the differences between these architectures; discrete networks may inherently align more closely with image classification tasks.
 However, our PSDE-BNN models achieve comparable performance without mechanisms like last-layer Laplace approximation, which are inapplicable in the infinite-depth setting.
 Moreover, the analysis reveals a consistent level of performance across the three distinct PSDE-BNN configurations, underlining the robustness of our approach regardless of the specific setting.